-• Warning Devices Warning Devices Warning devices such as sirens, bells, horns, or strobes may not warn people or waken someone sleeping if there is an intervening wall or door.
+Warning devices such as sirens, bells, horns, or strobes may not warn people or waken someone sleeping if there is an intervening wall or door.
 If warning devices are located on a different level of the residence or premise, then it is less likely that the occupants will be alerted or awakened.
-Audible warning devices may be interfered with by other noise sources such as stereos, radios, televisions, air conditioners or other appli-ances, or passing traffic.
-Audible warning devices, however loud, may not be heard by a hearing-impaired nervon
+Audible warning devices may be interfered with by other noise sources such as stereos, radios, televisions, air conditioners or other appliances, or passing traffic.
+Audible warning devices, however loud, may not be heard by a hearing-impaired

+Telephone Lines

-• Telephone Lines If telephone lines ar If telephone lines are used to transmit alarms, they may be out of service or busy for certain periods of time.
+If telephone lines are used to transmit alarms, they may be out of service or busy for certain periods of time.
 Also an intruder may cut the telephone line or defeat its operation by more sophisticated means which may be difficult to detect.

-• Insufficient Time
+Insufficient Time

-There may be circumstances when the system will operate as intended, yet the occupants will not be protected from the emergency due to their inability to respond to the warnings in a timely manner.
-If the system is monitored, the response may not occur in time to protect the occupants or their belongings.
+There may be circumstances when the system will operate as intended, yet the occupants will not be pro-tected from the emergency due to their inability to respond to the warnings in a timely manner.
+If the system is monitored, the response may not occur in time to protect the occupants or their belongings

-tected from the emergency due to their inability to respond to the warnings in a timely manner.
-If the system is monitored, the response may not occur in time to protect the occupants or their belongings. • Component Failure Although every effort has been made to make this system as reliable as possible, the system may fail to function as intended due to the failure of a component. • Inadequate Testing Most problems that would prevent an alarm system from operating as intended can be found by regular test-
+Is information and the points may not occur in the to protect the occupants of their belongings. • Component Failure Although every effort has been made to make this system as reliable as possible, the system may fail to function as intended due to the failure of a component.

-Most proving individual prevent an adar mysicin from operating as internae (an be) provide by regardine est-ing and maintenance.
+Function as intended due to the radiue of a component.
+Inadequate Testing Most problems that would prevent an alarm system from operating as intended can be found by regular test-ing and maintenance.
 The complete system should be tested weekly and immediately after a break-in, an attempted break-in, a fire, a storm, an earthquake, an accident, or any kind of construction activity inside or outside the premises.
 The testing should include all sensing devices, keypads, consoles, alarm indicating devices and any other operational devices that are part of the system.